parthnagori/omnidocx/README.md

 # images_to_write is an array of hashes, where each hash stores information about one image
 $ Omnidocx::Docx.write_images_to_doc(images_to_write=[], input_document_path, output_document_path)

-#Below is the information that you can pass in for a image to be written to the doc
+# Below is an example of the images_to_write array that you can pass in for images to be written to the doc
+# image path, height and width are mandatory

     $ images_to_write = [ {
                           :path => "tmp/image1.jpg",     #URL || local path
                           :height => 500,